Jadeveon Clowney: 2014 season

-Clowney made his professional debut on August 9, 2014, during the first preseason game against the Arizona Cardinals, where he made a tackle for a loss of 5 yards.
-During the second preseason game against the Atlanta Falcons, Clowney recorded his first professional sack where he sacked Matt Ryan.
-Before the third preseason game against the Denver Broncos, Clowney began to experience concussion-like symptoms after a helmet-to-helmet collision with tight end Jacob Tamme during dual practice and did not play for the rest of the preseason.
+Clowney made his professional debut on August 9, 2014, during the first preseason game against the Arizona Cardinals, where he made a tackle for a loss of 5 yards on the first snap of the game.
+During the second preseason game against the Atlanta Falcons, Clowney recorded his first professional sack where he sacked Matt Ryan in the first quarter.
+Moments before the third preseason game against the Denver Broncos, Clowney was expected to start but began to experience concussion-like symptoms after a helmet-to-helmet collision with tight end Jacob Tamme during dual practice two days prior and did not play for the rest of the preseason.

-Clowney made his regular season debut on September 7 against the Washington Redskins, making one tackle for a loss but left the game in the second quarter due to a knee injury.
+Clowney made his regular season debut on September 7 against the Washington Redskins, making one tackle for a loss but left the game early in the second quarter due to a knee injury.
 It was later revealed that Clowney had a torn meniscus.
 He underwent surgery to repair the meniscus on September 8, and recovery time required 4 to 6 weeks.
 Clowney was placed on injured reserve to undergo further surgery on his knee on December 4, ending his rookie season with seven tackles in four games.
 It was eventually revealed that Clowney had microfracture surgery.

 2015 season

-After a spate of injuries the previous year, Clowney did not play in the preseason, but returned on September 13, 2015, against the Kansas City Chiefs, making four tackles, of which one was for loss, in the 20-27 defeat.
+After a spate of injuries the previous year, Clowney did not play in the preseason, but returned on September 13, 2015, against the Kansas City Chiefs, making four tackles, of which one was for loss, in the 20–27 defeat.
 Clowney recorded his first regular season NFL sack in a game against the Miami Dolphins on October 25, 2015.
 In 13 games (9 starts), he had 40 tackles, 4.5 sacks, and six passes defended.

 2016 season

-Clowney was named to his first Pro Bowl and awarded First-team All-Pro in 2016.
+Clowney was named to his first Pro Bowl and awarded second-team All-Pro by the Associated Press in 2016.
 He was also named to The Sporting News All-Pro team for recording 6 sacks, 16 tackles for a loss, 52 total tackles, 1 forced fumble, and 2 passes defensed in 14 starts.
-On January 7, 2017, in the Wild Card Round against the Oakland Raiders, he recorded his first NFL interception against Connor Cook, in a 27-14 win.
+On January 7, 2017, in the Wild Card Round against the Oakland Raiders, he recorded his first NFL interception against Connor Cook, in a 27–14 win.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2017.